-PJM EIS has implemented a report in GATS, "My RPS Compliance Report", to make reporting easier.
+The "My RPS Compliance Report" summarizes all of the obligations in GATS and retired RECs into one report.
 You can find the "My RPS Compliance Report" listed in the Account Holder Report section.
 This report consists of three tabs.
 The first tab is a Summary tab of what the obligations are in your Retail LSE Subaccount for that reporting year.
 You will also see a breakdown of the total certificates that are in your Retail LSE Subaccounts and your Reserve Subaccount.
-The second and third tab is a detailed break down of the certificates that were placed into either the Retail LSE Subaccount or the Reserve Subaccount.
-This report eliminates the need to go to multiple reports within GATS to obtain the data that is needed.
+The second and third tab is a detailed breakdown of the certificates that were placed into either the Retail LSE Subaccount or the Reserve Subaccount.